Refinery29 Loves: Everything To See & Shop In February

 Of course, we’ve already had a little taste of what’s to come thanks to Men’s Fashion Week and Couture Week taking over Paris, as well as Copenhagen Fashion Week landing in Denmark’s capital.
 Tyla took on sub-zero temperatures by turning heads in a navy side slit dress at the Jacquemus Spring/Summer 2025 show and Jenna Ortega proved that black is the new black with her ultra-chic goth girl ensemble at Christian Dior.

-As we head into the marathon of women’s shows lined up across New York, London and Milan, we’re still keeping one eye on all of the major fashion and beauty drops happening across February.
+As we head into the marathon of women’s shows lined up across New York, London, Milan, and Paris we’re still keeping one eye on all of the major fashion and beauty drops happening across February.
 From a designer luggage collaboration to a new bouncy mascara, click through to discover all the new launches heading your way this month.